Sections

 When a bank fails, the FDIC basically has two options.
 The first is to sell the bank to a willing buyer, which may take a portion or the entirety of the failed bank’s assets and liabilities.
 The second is to pay off the insured deposits and liquidate the failed bank’s assets, with uninsured depositors recuperating money based on the value of the assets.
 (To read FDIC Chair Martin Gruenberg’s description of this process, click here.)

 On March 19, 2023, the FDIC said it sold substantially all the deposits, the branches, and some of the loans of failed Signature Bank to Flagstar Bank of Hicksville, New York.
-The FDIC estimated that cost of the failure to the Deposit Insurance Fund would be about $2.5 billion.
-And on March 23, the agency said it sold all the deposits and loans of Silicon Valley Bank – but not the bank’s portfolio of bonds and other securities – to First Citizens Bank & Trust of Raleigh, North Carolina.
-The FDIC estimated the deal will cost the Deposit Insurance Fund about $20 billion.
+The FDIC estimated that the cost of the failure to the Deposit Insurance Fund was approximately $2.4 billion.
+And on March 23, the agency said it sold all the deposits and loans of Silicon Valley Bank –but not the bank’s portfolio of bonds and other securities—to First Citizens Bank & Trust of Raleigh, North Carolina.
+The FDIC estimated the deal cost the Deposit Insurance Fund about $16.1 billion.
+Why did depositors in Silicon Valley Bank and Signature Bank with more than $250,000 in their accounts get covered?

 What about depositors at other banks with more than $250,000?

-Some of the participants in an April 2023 Hutchins Center debate on the merits of raising the ceiling on deposit insurance favor a higher ceiling on the bank accounts that small businesses use for payroll and other purposes.
+Some of the participants in an April 2023 Hutchins Center debate on the merits of raising the ceiling on deposit insurance favored a higher ceiling on the bank accounts that small businesses use for payroll and other purposes.
 You can read highlights of that debate here.